 Musty Odors

-If your home smells like a musty attic, dank locker room or a wet dog, you may be dealing with a mold problem.
+If your home smells like a musty attic, dank locker room or a dirty tub, you may be dealing with a mold problem.
 Although mold spores can hide out anywhere, they commonly colonize in places like basements, closets and bathrooms that have high levels of moisture and relatively little ventilation.
 They can also accumulate and grow in appliances that use water like washing machines, or in drains and water fixtures.

 As mold grows and spreads, it off-gasses microbial volatile organic compounds (mVOCs), which cause musty odors.
 Breathing or touching mold can cause allergic reactions like sneezing, a runny nose, itchy skin and throat, watery eyes and even asthma attacks in some people.
 If your home consistently smells musty, you should check for mold growth.

-Does your home have a distinct acrid, chemical smell?
+Does your home have a distinct acrid, chemical or chlorine-like smell?
 You could be dealing with volatile organic compounds (VOCs) emitted from a number of sources.
 VOCs are chemical contaminants commonly found in building materials, paints, adhesives, cleaning agents, carpeting, personal hygiene products, air fresheners and more.

 VOCs pose a number of health risks, and prolonged exposure can cause symptoms like nose and throat irritation, shortness of breath, dizziness, headaches and skin issues.
-Left unaddressed, high concentrations of VOCs can cause damage to the lungs, liver, kidneys and central nervous system and may even cause cancer.
+Left unaddressed, high concentrations of VOCs can cause damage to the lungs, liver, kidneys and central nervous system and may even cause cancer

 Rotting Odors